RLeach02/Cognitive-Advantage/README.txt

 NetJumperUserInterface.java and NetJamUserInterface.java will provide easier option for the testbed but NetJumperVer2.java and NetJamVer2.java provide simple version, easier to understand and work better when scalable.

+To Monitor the performance of the testbed or scalable network, import the Following JSON Files:
+1. Developer Console JSON
+2. Operator Console JSON
+These can be found within the NetMonitor.zip package.